jihadajUAEU/bluemeshv2/README.md

 ### AI Agents Layer

 The AI agents layer is built with Python and uses the following key libraries:
-- CrewAI for agent orchestration
+- CrewAI 0.102.0 for agent orchestration and YAML-based configuration
-- LangChain for LLM integration
-- FastAPI for API endpoints with Swagger UI documentation
+- FastAPI 0.115.8 for API endpoints with Swagger UI documentation
-- Pydantic for data validation
+- Pydantic 2.10.0 for data validation
-- Dapr Python SDK for distributed application features
+- Dapr 1.14 Python SDK for distributed application features

 #### API Documentation